shehzadashiq/genai-bootcamp-2025/lang_portal_backend/sentence_builder_prompt.md

 Store a list of valid sentence structures or use rule-based grammar validation.

+Support sentences with or without the Urdu full stop (۔).

 ### Frontend (React)

 - Display Urdu words in a user-friendly interface (supporting Right-to-Left text).